anant5441/AgroGyaan/Backend-Exp/README.md

 # 🏪 AgroGyaan Backend-Exp - Core Marketplace API

-A robust Express.js backend service that powers the core marketplace functionality of the AgroGyaan platform, handling user authentication, crop listings, and marketplace operations.
+AgroGyaan Backend-Exp is an Express.js service powering authentication, user profiles, crop listings, and lightweight user-to-user connection utilities (for chat rooms) used by the platform.

 ## 🎯 Overview